Bolex: Early history

 In 1952, during the golden era of 3D film, Bolex offered the Bolex Stereo: a 3D stereo kit for their H16 camera and model G projectors.
 Several technical changes were made to the H cameras in 1954, above all an entirely different claw drive together with a laterally inverted film gate and a 170 degrees opening angle shutter.
 In 1956, the first H16 reflex viewfinder model was brought out.
 In reaction to the upcoming use of heavier varifocal or zoom lenses and the bigger synchronous electric motors attached to the body Paillard gave it a big rectangular base, with three tapped bushings replacing the original single-tap “button” base in 1963 and soon afterward a protruding 1-to-1 shaft for the ESM motor.
 A saddle for a 400-ft. film magazine finally allowed the H 16 to be used like professional synch-sound cameras.

+Following rapid expansion, Bolex employed circa 6000 people in the 1960s.
 In 1965, Kodak introduced the Super 8 mm format.
 Paillard Bolex was slow to introduce a Super 8 camera although they quickly modified the 18-5 Auto 8 mm projector for Super 8 as the 18-5 L. At about this time(1966), the Bolex 16 Pro Camera was introduced to compete with the Arriflex 16 BL camera, as a technically advanced professional camera more suited for television use than the H16.
 Nevertheless, the H 16 Standard camera was made until the last days of 1969.
 The H 16 and H 8 standard models afford the rackover critical focusing feature that had been first introduced with the Bell & Howell Standard camera in 1912.
 In 1971, Bolex released an even more affordable option: the Bolex 280 Macrozoom Super 8.
 The new model featured wide-range manual zoom and the ability to focus at close distances.
 It shot at 2 filming speeds, 18 and 24 fps, and was able to expose single frames.
 Unlike the classic mechanical Bolex Cameras, the 280 Macrozoom needed 5 1.5 volt batteries to operate.